 The St Petroc's Sessions

 Organised by intoBodmin and Devon-based promoters Cabaret Voltaire, the St Petroc’s Sessions launched in September 2017 at the inaugural Celebrate Bodmin Festival.
-They have so far featured acts such as Sam Lee, Hollie McNish, This is The Kit, Fairport Convention, The Cuban Brothers and Lau
+They have so far featured acts such as Sam Lee, Hollie McNish, This is The Kit, Fairport Convention, The Cuban Brothers and the Unthanks.

 Coming Up: